lowla/lowladb-json-database/README.md

 LowlaDB is a database for mobile applications.
 It syncs data from a wide variety of backends down to the device so that applications can always use data that is stored locally.
 That makes applications *fast* because data is always close by and *reliable* because they never have to worry about signal strength or the availability of WiFi.

 The initial release of LowlaDB is a pure javascript implementation that runs on either IndexedDB or in memory.
-It works well for small numbers of records and provides a rapid development cycle.
+It works well for small-medium numbers of records and provides a rapid development cycle.
 If your application needs to scale to larger databases, a later release of LowlaDB will add a specialized datastore implementaton designed to run in Cordova.
 Web applications built with LowlaDB will run in Cordova with no code changes required and will automatically detect and use the improved datastore.
 The Cordova implementation will also add features not possible in the browser such as overnight syncing.

 The developer API for LowlaDB is based closely on MongoDB.
 An overview of the API follows, but for more details on the direction in which we intend to take the API, see the documentation for the Node.js MongoDB driver [here](http://mongodb.github.io/node-mongodb-native/index.html).
 In addition to the basic API, LowlaDB adds extensions to support real-time data updates and wherever possible offers promise-based APIs as an alternative to callbacks.

+Full LowlaDB documentation is available at [http://lowla.github.io/lowladb](http://lowla.github.io/lowladb).

 ## License ##
-LowlaDB will be available under the MIT license.
+LowlaDB is available under the MIT license.

 ## Obtaining an instance of LowlaDB ##